joceamayar/readMeGenerator/README.md

 - This will download and install all dependencies specified in the package.json file.

+## Usage

 Step 4: Start the Program

-- In the terminal, while inside the readMeGenerator directory, start the program by running: node index.mjs
+- Open the terminal and navigate to the readMeGenerator directory.
+- Start the program by running: node index.mjs
+- The program will begin running and prompt you with a series of questions.
+- Answer each question and press Enter to proceed to the next one.
+- When selecting the license, use the up and down arrow keys to navigate through the options.
+The selected option will be highlighted in blue.
+- Press Enter to confirm your selection then proceed to the next question.
-- The program should now be running, and you can proceed to use it to generate your README file.
+- The program will then proceed to generate your README file based on your responses.

 [Uploading README Generator.webm…]()